tpot/sitti-backup/README.md

 This repository holds the Terraform script and other utilities for backing up Sitti Patahuddin's AkademiGuru AWS account.

-A S3 bucket is created in the SplatMaths AWS account where copies of everything I thought was work backing up:
+A S3 bucket is created in the `ap-southeast-2` region in SplatMaths AWS account where copies of everything I thought was worth backing up:

 * Contents of all S3 buckets
-* Compressed contents of /var/www/html where the SERC Academy website is stored
+* Compressed contents of `/var/www/html` where the SERC Academy website is stored
 * Compressed `mysqldump` of the database running on the EC2 instance

 The files can be read by any IAM user with an attached `AdministratorAccess` or `PowerUserAccess` policy (or specific permissions).
 To add IAM users only giving